Sagramore: Verse works

-Vulgate Cycle
+Prose works

-According to the Lancelot-Grail (Vulgate) cycle, the father of Sagremor the Unruly was the King of Hungary named Vlask (renamed as Nabur the Unruly in the Post-Vulgate Suite du Merlin) and his mother was a daughter of an Eastern Roman ("Greek") Emperor Hadrian.
-Sagramore was actually an heir to the throne of Constantinople, but his father died while he was still young, and his mother accepted the proposal of King Brandegoris of Estangore in Britain.
-When he was fifteen, Sagramore traveled to Britain to join them and help Arthur fight the Saxon invaders.
-Upon arrival in Britain, Sagramore immediately engages the enemy forces in a battle at Camelot with aid from Arthur's nephew Gawain and his brothers: they are all subsequently knighted by Arthur.
-After the Saxons are defeated, and having personally slain some of their kings, he later participates in Arthur's other early wars such as these against Claudas and Galahaut.
+According to the Lancelot-Grail (Vulgate) prose cycle, Sagremor the Unruly (li Desreez) or Sagremor of Constantinople (de Constantinoble) was the son of the King of Hungary (perhaps as a pun on Sagremor's hunger), named Vlask, while his mother was a daughter of the Greek (i.e. Eastern Roman) Emperor Hadrian (or Adrian).
+Sagremor was thus an heir to the throne of Constantinople, but his father died when he was still young, and his mother married King Brandegorre (or Brangoire) of Estrangort.

-The Lancelot-Grail describes him as a good knight, but quick to anger.
-When fighting, he would go into a frenzy not unlike the Irish hero Cúchulainn's warp-spasm; when he came down, he would feel ill and hungry.
-He gains a number of nicknames, including "the Hothead" (li Desreez) and "the Desired" (le Désiré).
-Kay gave him another nickname, "Dead Youth" (Morte Jeune), due to how he would sometimes go into epilepsy-like fits.
+At the age of fifteen, Sagremor travels to Britain to join his father.
+Upon arrival, he engages with the invading Saxon forces at Camelot alongside Arthur's young nephew Gawain and his brothers, and they are subsequently all knighted by Arthur.
+After the Saxons and their allies are defeated, and having personally slain several of their kings (including Brandague and Margan of Ireland), he later participates in Arthur's other early wars, including those against Claudas and Galahaut.

-The cycle recounts a number of his adventures, often centered around rescuing damsels, and mentions that he had a daughter by one of his paramours who was raised at Arthur's court by Guinevere.
-In the Livre d'Artus version he also becomes a champion of the pagan queen Sebile, whom he marries after she converts to Christianity for his sake.
-His half-sister, Brandegoris' beautiful daughter Claire, falls in love with Bors and sleeps with him; their child is Elyan the White, who too joins the Round Table before returning to take the throne of Constantinople.
-Eventually, Sagramore dies by Mordred's hand as one of Arthur's last remaining men in their final battle.
+The Lancelot-Grail describes him as a good knight but quick to anger.
+In battle, he falls into a frenzy and afterwards suffers exhaustion and hunger.
+He therefore, acquires the epithet 'the Unruly', given by Queen Guinevere, while Kay calls him Sagremor-Starvation.
+Kay also gives him another nickname, Mort Jeune (Dead Youth or Young Corpse).
+His half-sister, Brandegorre's daughter Claire (also named as Sagremor's sister in the poem Le Bel Inconnu), falls in love with Bors and bears him a child, Elyan the White, who later joins the Round Table before returning to claim the throne of Constantinople.